CHOOSING A HOOK

 For fish hook sizes from 1/0 (called a one aught) to 19/0, the larger the number the larger the hook.
 See more about fishing hook sizes.

 A sharp hook penetrates more easily, making it easier to set the hook.
 There are many fishing hook sharpening tools on the market.
-The important thing is to have one and use it between fishing trips to keep hooks performing well.
+The important thing is to have one and use it between fishing trips to keep your fishing hook selection ready for use.

 Visit our section of Freshwater fishing hooks to learn more about the different kinds of fishing hooks for freshwater.